-3.3 Migration of Households as Measured By Location of Federal Tax Returns: 1991-95
+3.3 Migration of Households as Measured by Location of Federal Tax Returns: 1991-5

-Among the cities under study, four (Denver, Jacksonville, Nashville, and San Francisco) displayed more households (defined as a federal tax return) moving into the cities than moving out by 1995, compared with 1994.
-In Baltimore, about 4,000 more tax returns moved out than moved in.
-In the District of Columbia and New Orleans about 5,000 more tax returns moved out than moved in by 1995, while in Philadelphia, about 7,000 more tax returns migrated out than in.
-In New York City, about 35,000 more tax returns migrated out of than into the city in 1995.
+Among the cities under study, four (Denver, Jacksonville, Nashville, and San Francisco) displayed more households(defined as a federal tax return) moving into the cities than moving out by 1995, compared to 1994.
+In Baltimore, about 4,000 more tax returns moved out of Baltimore than moved in.
+In DC and New Orleans about 5,000 more tax returns moved out than moved in by 1995, while in Philadelphia, about 7,000 more tax returns migrated out than in.
+In New York City, about 35,000 more tax returns migrated out than in 1995.

-3.4 Average Number of Exemptions on Federal Tax Returns: 1991-95
+3.4 Average Number of Exemptions on Federal Tax Returns 1991-5

-In every one of the cities under study, the average number of exemptions per federal tax return that left the city was larger than the average number of exemptions per federal tax return that moved into the city.
-Generally the difference between these two averages was about 0.15 to 0.25 exemptions per return.13 Also, the number of exemptions per federal tax return generally declined in the early 1990s.
+In every one of the cities under study, the average number of exemptions per federal tax return which left the city was larger than the average number of exemptions per federal tax return which moved into the city.
+Generally the differences between these two averages was about .15 to .25 exemptions per return.14 Also, the number of exemptions per federal tax return generally declined in the early 1990's.

-3.5 Total Exemption Flows: 1991-95
+3.5 Total Exemption Flows: 1991-5

 If we add up each year the total number of exemptions migrating into and out of each of the cities under study, we come close to measuring the number of persons so migrating.
-Nonfilers are, of course, not accounted for by such calculations.
+Non-filers are, of course, not accounted for by such calculations.
 Using this tax-based measure of migration, we find that only Jacksonville among the cities under study displayed a positive net inflow in the number of migrating.
-This is not surprising because Jacksonville experienced, according to the Census Bureau, the largest (33 percent) population increase over the 1969-95 period.
-Thus, while Denver had more federal tax returns moving into than departing Denver each year, the number of exemptions on those departing tax returns was sufficiently larger on average that there was a net out-migration of about 3,000 exemptions in 1995-96.
+This is not surprising since Jacksonville experienced, according to the Census Bureau, the largest (33%) population increase over the 1969-95 period.
+Thus, while Denver had more federal tax returns moving into than departing Denver each year, the number of exemptions on those departing tax returns was sufficiently larger on average that there was a net out migration of about 3,000 exemptions in 1995/6.
 Nashville lost about 2,000 net exemptions as well.

-3.6 Median and Average Incomes Of In- and Out-Migrants: 1992-95
+3.6 Median and Average Incomes of In and Out-Migrants: 1992-5

-Of immediate interest to municipal tax administrators is the ability to pay of those migrating into their jurisdiction compared with those departing.
-In all cities under study, those migrating out had higher median total incomes than those migrating in did, and the average total income14 of out-migrants was higher than the total income of those moving in each year.
-In the District of Columbia, New York, Philadelphia, San Francisco, and St. Louis, the differences in median incomes were on the order of \$5,000, while in the other cities the differences were much smaller, on the order of \$2,000.
-Table 2 (above) displays the ratio of out-migrating median incomes to in-migrating median incomes at the beginning and end of the study period.
-Several points emerge: for all but Nashville and Indianapolis, the relative difference in migrants' median incomes declined, and only in Jacksonville, which grew most dramatically among the cities under study, was the differential less than 5 percent between the median income of immigrants and the median income of out-migrants.
-In cities that lost population, the median total income of out-migrants was anywhere from 12 percent larger (New Orleans) to 30 percent larger (Philadelphia) than the median total income of immigrants.
+Of immediate interest to municipal tax administrators is the ability to pay of those migrating into their jurisdiction compared to those departing.
+In all cities under study, those migrating out had higher median total incomes than those migrating in did, and the average total income15 of out migrants was higher than the total income of those moving in each year.
+In DC, New York, Philadelphia, San Francisco and St. Louis, the differences in median incomes were on the order of \$5,000, while in the other cities the differences were much smaller, on the order of \$2,000.
+Table 2 displays the ratio of out migrating median incomes to in migrating median incomes at the beginning and end of the study period.
+Several points emerge: for all but Nashville and Indianapolis, the relative difference in migrants' median incomes declined, and only in Jacksonville, which grew most dramatically among the cities under study, was the differential less than 5% between the median income of immigrants and the median income of out migrants.
+In cities which lost population, the median total income of outmigrants was anywhere from 12% larger (New Orleans) to 30% larger (Philadelphia) than the median total income of immigrants.